Analysis

 UrbanShift at World Urban Forum: Scaling-up Financing for an Urban Shift towards Nature-Positive and Climate-Resilient Cities

-Drawing from the experience of UrbanShift cities, this dynamic discussion will focus on scaling up finance to strengthen SDG action in cities.
+Drawing from the experience of UrbanShift cities, this dynamic discussion focused on scaling up finance to strengthen SDG action in cities.

 Adaptation Finance Academy for Indian Cities